philgunning/finance-pipeline/blog.md

 $ dagster dev -f pipeline.py -p 8080
 ```

-It should show a few `INFO` context meessages fefore completing the start up and show this:
+It should show a few `INFO` context messages before completing the start up and show this:
 ```
 2023-03-17 16:48:12 +0000 - dagit - INFO - Serving dagit on http://127.0.0.1:8080 in process 19696
 ```